10 Top Tips to Conquer Your Blood Sugar Levels!

 Diwali is a time for happiness, family time, and introspection and has immense cultural, religious, and social significance.
 People from all backgrounds and religions come together to celebrate this lovely festival, which crosses boundaries of religion and geography.

-3. Select Foods with a Low Glycaemic Index and Fibre rich – Glycaemic index is a measure of how quickly a food can make your blood sugar rise.
+3. Select foods with a low glycaemic index and high fibre – Glycaemic index is a measure of how quickly a food can make your blood sugar rise.
 Reduce the amount of refined carbohydrates you eat, such as white bread, white rice, and sugary snacks.
 These may result in sharp increases in blood sugar.
-Quick rise in blood sugar may increase your hunger.
+A quick rise in blood sugar may increase your hunger.
 Whole grains and vegetables, which are high in fibre, can help control blood sugar levels.
-Think about adding them in your meals.
+Think about adding them to your meals.
 Please don’t always go for sweets in your main course and dinner, include a lot of vegetables and pulses too.

-4. Portion Control – When eating sweets, keep your portion sizes in check.
-You can enjoy the flavours without experiencing a sharp rise in blood sugar by eating smaller portions and combining it with high protein food items like Channa, cowpeas, rajmah sandals.
+4. Portion control – When eating sweets, keep your portion sizes in check.
+You can enjoy the flavours without experiencing a sharp rise in blood sugar by eating smaller portions and combining it with protein rich food items like channa, cowpeas, and rajmah sundal.
 This helps prevent quick absorption of blood sugar from the intestine.
-Be mindful of the food you’re consuming.
+Be mindful of the food you are consuming.
 You can manage your portions by eating mindfully and taking time to enjoy every mouthful.

-10. Knowing When to Refuse – It’s acceptable to gracefully turn down too many sweets that well-intentioned hosts offer.
+10. Knowing when to refuse – It’s acceptable to gracefully turn down too many sweets that well-intentioned hosts offer.
 Your well-being comes first.
 Learn to say ‘No’.
 Whenever you say no, you should always give a good reason for that.
-For example you could say ‘it looks so delicious but i’m full now, can you please pack it for me to enjoy it later’.
+For example, you could say “It looks so delicious but I am full now, can you please pack it for me to enjoy later?”

 Recall that controlling your blood sugar during Diwali is crucial for your long-term health, even though it might necessitate some sacrifices and self-control.
 Always seek the counsel and direction of a healthcare professional.